nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.6.
 Checking overall performance for a chapter: `showrate`
 (by Jiayi)

-Congratulations!
+Congradulations!
 You have learnt how to add flashcards and revise your flash cards, and now is the time to **check your overall performance** for a chapter.

 It is very simple, all you have to do is to enter the command [`showrate`](#) in prompt.